Strength Training Basics: Progressive Overload

 By definition, overload simply refers to the increase in stimulus placed on a system in order to bring about positive adaptations.

 In turn, it is this gradual increase in stimulus that poses a demand on our systems to become stronger, increase muscle mass, or improve aerobic conditioning.
-In other words, the result is the exact physiological adaptation that we are striving for.
+The result is the exact physiological adaptation that we are striving for.

 One of the tenets of progressive overload is that your body will only adapt in direct response to the stresses placed upon it.
 That means training for improved aerobic capacity isn’t exactly the best way to incur strength gains, as the two training modalities result in different physiological outcomes.